 The Heartwood Foundation Course is made up of 12 online Units offering a broad introduction to the field of Herbal Medicine, with emphasis on the practical use of herbs to deal with common ailments.

-The course offers two pathways, assessed and non-assessed, and an award certificate and online badge is given to those that complete all 12 Units.
-Learners on the assessed pathway who successfully finish all tasks, quizzes and assignments are able to apply for a place on the Heartwood Professional Course.*
+The course is assessed using a variety of methods including online quizzes and project tasks, and an award certificate and online badge are given to those that complete all 12 Units.
+Learners who successfully finish all tasks, quizzes and assignments are able to apply for a place on the Heartwood Professional Course.*

 Video presentations are augmented by real-time monthly webinars, comprehensive PDF guides, and a variety of other learning materials (including a booklet on “Herbal Medicine and First Aid”).